Tag Archive for: consumer goods PR agency

 Bazaar magazine called her the “original influencer,” the New York Times called her ageless for her “coquettish, goofy, rambunctious video ads” for Cle’ de Peau, a makeup brand, on TikTok.

 Martha Stewart has been celebrated, vilified, laughed at, and skewered, but with a remarkable eye on PR, she’s turned all of that into an asset for herself.
 Today, Martha Stewart Living Omnicom is a publicly traded company worth billions, and she has a net worth of around $400 million.
-From thought leadership to consumer product scion, Martha Stewart has captured our imaginations with savvy PR strategies.
+From thought leadership to consumer product scion, Martha Stewart has captured our imaginations with savvy consumer PR strategies.

 CPG brands have seen a lot of success in recent years, and PR is a big part of that.
 But it’s important for CPG brands to set goals with their PR agencies.
+Brands looking for CPG PR agencies may not know where to start or have had an unpleasant experience with a PR firm.
+For the best CPG PR results, we recommend starting with clear goals

-Lifestyle publications are always looking for the next hottest CPG product and PR has driven much of that awareness.
+Lifestyle publications are always looking for the next hottest CPG product, and PR has driven much of that awareness.
 Here are three goals CPG PR agencies should pursue in order to maintain that success:

 1. Increase brand awareness among key demographics